MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/sla-time-scenarios.md

 ## Active duration

-Here's how the active duration is calculated in the following scenarios:
+Here's how the [active duration](../use/customer-service-hub-user-guide-case-sla.md#know-active-duration-and-elapsed-time-for-sla-kpi-instances) is calculated in the following scenarios:

 ### Reopen or close scenario

-- 12 AM- case created
+- 12 AM- case created and SLA is set for 30 min
 - 12:10 AM- case closed
 - 12:20 AM- case reopened
 - 12:30 AM- SLA expired